dysmalpy/dysmalpy/docs/installation_anaconda.rst

     for the separate install.

 Before proceeding, please check if the C++ extesions can be compiled using the libraries that you have installed.
-Please run the following command:
+Please run the following command (inside the dysmalpy directory where the file ``setup.py`` is located):

 .. code-block::